Accelerated procedure

 7. Has made an application merely to delay or frustrate the enforcement of an earlier or imminent removal decision;

-8. Entered the territory irregularly or prolonged his or her stay irregularly and without good reasons has failed to present him or herself or apply as soon as possible;
+8. Entered the territory irregularly or prolonged their stay irregularly and without good reasons has failed to present him or herself or apply as soon as possible;

-9. Refuses to comply with the obligation to have his or her fingerprints taken; or
+9. Refuses to comply with the obligation to have their fingerprints taken; or

 10. May, for serious reasons, be considered a danger to the national security or public order or has been forcibly removed for serious reasons of national security or public order.